vegaprotocol/documentation/docs/tutorials/proposals/new-asset-proposal.md

 In the tabs below you'll see an annotated example, which describes what each field is for, a JSON example, and command line examples for different operating systems, that you'll need to update with the relevant details before submitting.

+## ERC20 asset validation
+When adding an ERC20 asset to the bridge, the key details are compared to the smart contract on Ethereum.
+Specifically:
+- The **name** and **symbol** must match
+- The contract **must** be an ERC20 asset
+- There cannot be multiple assets on a Vega network for the same ERC20 asset

+Validation happens according to the `validationTimestamp` parameter.
+In most situations, this should be early on in the voting period so that any validation errors are caught before token holders start voting.
+However you could push the validation later if the contract is not yet deployed.

 <Tabs groupId="newAssetProposal">
   <TabItem value="annotated" label="Annotated example">
     <NewAssetAnnotated />